-- 1.1 This proposal is considered appropriate for determination by the planning committee on the basis that the previous application was determined by the North Northumberland Local Area Council. - 1.2 The application is a variation of planning permission reference 20/01238/FUL to replace the existing windows in the current building.
+1.1 The application is a variation of planning permission reference 20/01239/LBC to change the design of the windows in the modern new build section of the works and replace the existing windows in the current building.
 The current units are single glazed and have been in situ for some considerable time.
 The replacements are proposed as double-glazed slim line glazing with cylindrical glass.
 They will have the same appearance as the existing windows and an expected life span of some 35 years.

-2.0 Description of the Site and the Proposal
+Description of the Site and the Proposal

 - 2.1 The site to which the application relates is located on Bailiffgate, Alnwick and on the land immediately to the North.
-The listed buildings, 2, 4 and 6-8 Bailiffgate, formerly housed the Duchess School.
+The listed buildings, 2, 4 and 6-8 Bailiffgate formerly housed the Duchess School.
 The site is situated on the outskirts of Alnwick town centre, it sits within the Conservation area and immediately to the West of Alnwick Castle.
 The site is accessed via the public road on Bailiffgate, the north of the site is accessed via a private single carriage road accessed off The Peth.
-The existing access road tracks to the north and then forms a gravel track towards the West providing some access to the rear of St Michaels Church. - 2.2 The terraced buildings on Bailiffgate site at the top of the slope which forms The Peth.
+The existing access road tracks to the north and then forms a gravel track to towards the West providing some access to the rear of St Michaels Church. - 2.2 The terraced buildings on Bailiffgate site at the top of the slope which forms The Peth.
 The site slopes gradually down to Walkergate to the North.
 It is bounded to the East by an existing retaining wall alongside The Peth, the West a series of existing stone walls forming the boundary with St Michaels Church.
-To the north Walker Gate forms the boundary with a stone retaining wall alongside the road. - 2.3 The original permission to which this application relates is reference 20/01238/FUL and is for the conversion of no. 2-8 Bailiffgate to form 14no. hotel suite /apartments, including a new restaurant and bar area.
-This will be connected by a glazed link to a new-build hotel block extension to the rear, providing a further 33no. hotel rooms. - 2.4 The original permission stated that the existing windows would be retained.
-Since this approval, the applicant has identified dry rot within the frames, however this has been known for some considerable time.
-This application seeks to vary this requirement to allow for a full replacement of the original single glazed windows with double glazed timber frame slim line glass units using cylinder glass.
-The modern section is proposed to install aluminium framed windows. - 2.5 It is worth noting that the variation of permission application also seeks to alter the internal road layout.
-This could, potentially, be processed as a non-material variation.
-It is considered an acceptable alteration and therefore no assessment is included below. - 2.6 The issue here is whether it is appropriate to replace the existing single glazed windows in a grade II\ listed property with respect to the overall permission.
+To the north Walker Gate forms the boundary with a stone retaining wall alongside the road. - 2.3 The original permission to which this application relates is reference 20/01239/LBC and is for the conversion of no. 2-8 Bailiffgate to form 14no. hotel suite /apartments, including a new restaurant and bar area.
+It is proposed that this will be connected by a glazed link to a new-build hotel block extension to the rear, providing 33no. hotel rooms.
+This totals 47no. hotel rooms. - 2.4 The original permission stated that the existing windows would be retained.
+This application seeks to vary this requirement to allow for a full replacement of the original single glazed windows with double glazed timber frame slim line cylinder glass units.
+The modern section is proposed to install aluminium framed windows. - 2.5 The issue here is whether it is appropriate to replace the existing single glazed windows in a grade II\ listed property.
+The window details in the new extension are acceptable.